 But, if your brand is positioned incorrectly (meaning, your brand is not different enough in its industry or category) then you risk losing clients to other B2B competitors.

-Because people are hardwired to notice differences.
+Because people are hardwired to notice what’s different.
 The better your clients can differentiate your brand from brands in similar markets, the more you will stand out to your specific clientele.

 Before crafting your brand’s positioning, design your ideal client.
 Who are you marketing to?
 Why will your brand make their lives easier?
 How does your ideal client prefer to connect with brands?
 Answering these questions, conducting market research, and holding in-depth interviews will help you determine what makes your ideal client tick and helps you focus and uncover your brand’s differentiation.